-When selling a product or service in an online store, you’ll need to use a secure payment solution that makes it effortless for your customers to make their purchases.
+When selling a product or service in an online store, you’ll need to use a secure business payment solution that makes it effortless for your customers to make their purchases.
 Payment solutions are services that handle payment information and facilitate transactions between your business and customers.
 Many can be customized to match your website’s color scheme and design for a professional-looking appearance.

 If your customers are confused or frustrated at any point during the checkout process, they are likely to abandon their cart.
 The average cart abandonment rate is 68%, which equates to a huge loss of potential sales.